 Purifies The Blood

 Burdock root is most well known for removing toxins from the blood.
-Evidence has shown that it is able to do this due to the active ingredients in its root system.
-Studies have also shown that this root is able to detoxify heavy metals from the blood, promoting increased circulation on the surface of the skin, and improving skin health.
+Evidence has shown that it can do this due to the active ingredients in its root system.
+Studies have also shown that this root can detoxify heavy metals from the blood, promoting increased circulation on the surface of the skin, and improving skin health.

 Drinking Burdock in tea form has been shown to speed up digestion and allow for better absorption of nutrients in your gut.
 Not only does it do a great job at soothing the digestive system, but it can also protect your body against disease.
 Burdock tea may also help prevent ulcers and bloating.